xwavex/rtt-lwr-hardware-integration/README.md

 ## TODO

 - check FRI interface to make sure communication is done through OROCOS interfaces rather than straight to xenomai

+- test on Kuka arms to make sure various interfaces work and communication works as well